Denis Gorbunov

-Denis Alekseevich Gorbunov (Russian: Денис Алексеевич Горбунов; July 28, 1977 – March 26, 2006), known as The Ad Killer (Russian: Убийца по объявлению), was a Russian serial killer who murdered five women during robberies in Chelyabinsk from December 2004 to May 2005.
-Convicted and sentenced to life imprisonment for his crimes, he committed suicide two days after his conviction.
+Denis Alekseevich Gorbunov (Russian: Денис Алексеевич Горбунов; 28 July 1977 – 26 March 2006), known as The Ad Killer (Russian: Убийца по объявлению), was a Russian serial killer who murdered five women during robberies in Chelyabinsk from December 2004 to May 2005.
+Convicted and sentenced to life imprisonment for his crimes, he killed himself two days after his conviction.

 Early life

-Little is known about Gorbunov's early life, other than the fact that he was born in Chelyabinsk on July 28, 1977.
+Little is known about Gorbunov's early life, other than the fact that he was born in Chelyabinsk on 28 July 1977.
 In the early 1990s, due to the social and economic turmoil brought on by the collapse of the USSR, the Gorbunov family experienced financial struggles.
-By the mid-1990s, Gorbunov lost all interest in pursuing an education and turned to a life of time, developing a drug addiction in the process.
+By the mid-1990s, Gorbunov lost all interest in pursuing an education and turned to a life of crime, developing a drug addiction in the process.
 During the remainder of the 1990s, he would be repeatedly arrested on charges of theft, assault, robbery and drug possession.
 For one of these convictions, he was found guilty and trial and sentenced to 8 years imprisonment.

 In early 2004, Gorbunov was granted parole and released, whereupon he returned to Chelyabinsk.
-As he was a convicted felon, he struggled with finding a decent job and resorted to doing low-skilled labor and odd jobs.
+As he was a convicted felon, he struggled to find a decent job and resorted to doing low-skilled labour and odd jobs.
 By mid-2004, he resumed his drug habits, and due to the financial difficulties that brought on, he decided to start robbing people.
 Not long after, he started murdering his victims.

 Murders, investigation, and arrest

 As victims, Gorbunov chose women aged 21 to 27, whom he contacted through newspaper advertisements in Iz Ruk v Ruki and Tumba.
 Posing as a buyer, he arranged meetings with the victims either in one of the local parks or at their apartments, where he would then attack them if there were no witnesses around.
 Gorbunov would either strangle his victims with a rope or stab them numerous times with a knife - one of his victims was reportedly stabbed 96 times.
 After killing the victim, he would steal money, jewellery, cell phones and other valuables, which he would then exchange or sell for drugs.

 During the course of the investigation, authorities quickly established that the perpetrator introduced himself as a potential buyer to the victims, most of whom posted advertisements for the sale of wedding dresses.
-In addition to a dedicate task force, the investigation was aided by local police and other divisions of the Department of Internal Affairs.
-Eventually, law enforcement officials decided to post fake advertisements in order to lure the killer, and on May 17, 2005, Gorbunov was arrested when he met and attempted to attack an undercover police officer.
+In addition to a dedicated task force, the investigation was aided by local police and other divisions of the Department of Internal Affairs.
+Eventually, law enforcement officials decided to post fake advertisements in order to lure the killer, and on 17 May 2005, Gorbunov was arrested when he met and attempted to attack an undercover police officer.

 After his arrest, the officers seized a bag from Gorbunov, in which they found an issue of Tumba, a knife, a rope and payphone cards.
 He was then brought to the police station, where Gorbunov soon confessed to the murders and described them in detail.
 In total, he admitted to 8 robberies, five of which were fatal.